berntb/attorg/README.md

 These commands are implemented now, more or less completely.

-Not all are "real" Emacs/Org Mode.
+For now, some changes are made to "real" Emacs/Org Mode.
 E.g. Ctrl-K removes a Headline directly.
 Ctrl-Return stops editing of a block text field.
+Ctrl-space jumps to next Headline being edited.
 And so on.

 #### Diverse: